DGlaesner/GermanNLP/README.md

 For using Tensorflow 2.4.0 CUDA 11.0 is required, which can be found here:
 <https://developer.nvidia.com/cuda-toolkit-archive>

-The cuDNN 8.0.5 Installation Guide be found here:
+The cuDNN 8.0.5 Installation Guide can be found here:
 <https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html>

-Note:
+---

+### NOTE

+* After installing everything you can check your Setup by executing "tests/test_tensorflow.py"
-* The Installation of multiple CUDA-Versions can cause the error "ImportError: DLL load failed" while importing tensorflow.
+* Multiple Installations of different CUDA-Versions can cause the error "ImportError: DLL load failed" while importing tensorflow.

+---

 ## Dataset